basxsoftwareassociation/bread/docs/source/index.rst

-.. breadengine documentation master file, created by sphinx-quickstart on Wed Mar  4 14:49:20 2020.
+.. bread documentation master file, created by sphinx-quickstart on Wed Mar  4 14:49:20 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to breadengine's documentation!
+Welcome to bread's documentation!
 =======================================